swisskyrepo/swisskyrepo.github.io/_posts/2024-10-02-Pokemon-Glitches.md

 But this is also used for wild Pokemon, the first variable is used to define the **ID**, and the second is the **LEVEL**.

-For example, the following data is a Gengar level 35.
+For example, the following data is a GENGAR level 35.

 {% highlight powershell%}
 wEngagedTrainerClass = 14 (0xe)